cuongpiger/kolla-ansible/doc/source/reference/networking/index.rst

 Kolla deploys Neutron by default as OpenStack networking component.
-This section describes configuring and running Neutron extensions like Networking-SFC, QoS, and so on.
+This section describes configuring and running Neutron extensions like LBaaS, Networking-SFC, QoS, and so on.

 .. toctree::